yiisoft/yii2/docs/guide/input-validation.md

 }
 ```

 If you want your validator to support validating a value without a model, you should also override
 [[yii\validators\Validator::validate()]].
 You may also override [[yii\validators\Validator::validateValue()]]
 instead of `validateAttribute()` and `validate()` because by default the latter two methods are implemented
 by calling `validateValue()`.

-Here is an example of how you could set up the above within your model
+Below is an example of how you could use the above validator class within your model.

 ```php
 namespace app\models;